 Learn how industry professionals have achieved business goals and transformed their work through Building Information Modeling (BIM) collaboration and coordination.

-Q: What experience do you have using BIM for infrastructure projects?
+Q: What are the benefits you have seen on BIM projects?

 Gannett Fleming, a multidisciplinary engineering and architecture firm that serves a wide array of public and private sector clients, talks about the firm’s move to BIM.

 BIM helps firm deliver clearer designs, compressed timelines, and a better built environment.